SS Mael and Sulien's Church, Corwen

 Saint Mael and Saint Sulien's Church is a church located in the town of Corwen in Denbighshire in Wales.
-It was formerly in the ancient county of Merionethshire.
+It was formerly located in the ancient county of Merionethshire.

 Architecture

 The church itself dates from the twelfth century and is a single-chambered structure set within a rectangular churchyard, with walls of fourteenth- or fifteenth-century origin.
 Its baptismal font dates from the twelfth or thirteenth century and the churchyard includes a tomb from the seventeenth century, besides war graves of two soldiers of World War I.

 Dedication

 The church is dedicated to St Mael and St Sulien, two Celtic saints of the sixth century, though it has been suggested that an earlier foundation stood on the hill above.
 Saints Mael and Sulien are said to have been companions of the Breton Saint Cadfan (c.
 530-ca. 590), who led a group of missionaries to Western Wales with Saint Tydecho, a cousin, and Saint Cynllo, a friend.
 They were also accompanied by nine children of Ithel Hael o Lydaw (Baglan, Flewyn, Gredifael, Tanwg, Twrog, Tegai, Trillo, Tecwyn and Llechid), all of whom became saints in the calendar of the Welsh church.
 One of them, St Trillo, founded a church just outside Corwen at Llandrillo.
-There was a Saint Sulien or Sulian who was abbot of Luxulyan, in mid Cornwall, during the sixth century.
+There was a Saint Sulien or Sulian who was an abbot of Luxulyan, in mid Cornwall, during the sixth century.
 Sulien is a Welsh variant of the given name "Julian," but has also been interpreted as being derived from the Welsh sul, meaning "sun" + geni, meaning "born," Sulien being the name of a Celtic solar deity.